 Merih Demiral was and still is a hot defensive prospect in Serie A. An impressive 2018/19 was enough to catch the eye of Juventus, who signed the defender for €18 million in July.
-We’re in November and he’s made 1 appearance for the side.
+We’re in January and he’s made 3 appearances in Serie A for the side.
 Fair to say the move hasn’t worked out for the 21 year old.

 It’s a testament to the talent and quality Demiral has that despite being frozen out of the Bianconeri by Maurizio Sarri, he’s still being linked to top sides for a hefty fee.
 Either way, we’ll explain why everyone wants him:

 266,000 views on this video.
 Europe really knows how good this young defender can be.